eresearchqut/ontvisc/README.md

 - Run only the quality control step to have a preliminary look at the data before proceeding with downstream analyses by specifying the ```--qc_only``` parameter.

 ### Preprocessing reads
-If multiple fastq files exist for a single sample, they will first need to be merged using the `--merge` option.
+If multiple fastq files exist for a single sample, they will first need to be merged using the `--merge` option using [`Fascat`](https://github.com/epi2me-labs/fastcat).
 Then the read names of the fastq file created will be trimmed after the first whitespace, for compatiblity purposes with all downstream tools.

 Reads can also be optionally trimmed of adapters and/or quality filtered: